TIBCOSoftware/mashling/ext/flogo/activity/tracer/README.md

 # tracer
-This activity provides your mashling application the ability to trace.
+This activity provides your Mashling application the ability to trace.

 ## Schema
 Inputs and Outputs: